Need to talk? Call 1800 882 436.

 Don't compare yourself to others

-People in the media and online always seem to have 'perfect' post-baby bodies.
+People in the media and online often seem to have 'perfect' post-baby bodies.
 This can give you unrealistic expectations of how your body should look after giving birth.

 It can be tempting to compare your own post-baby body with those of your friends or other people.
 But we are all different.
-Someone else's post-baby body is no guide to how you should look.
+There's no single 'right' way for a post-baby body to look — every body heals and changes differently.

 Give yourself a break from social media if you need to.
 If you are on social media, you can engage with body-positive content that shows different post-pregnancy bodies.

 Be patient.
-Focus on all the hard work your body has done to nurture your baby.
+Try to focus on all the hard work your body has done to nurture your baby.

 Embrace your changing life and identity